Founder and Editor

 After her transformative years as an undergrad student majoring in Religious Studies and Philosophy, Kathleen felt called to move to China for 3 years working as a lay missioner with the Maryknoll Fathers and Brothers.
 Her unrelenting questions regarding her Catholic faith, education, culture, and the human condition eventually led her to Catholic Theological Union pursuing a Masters in Systematic Theology.
 When not steeped in her studies, you can find her biking along the Chicago lakefront, at the community garden, or at Whole Foods rummaging through all the aisles.

 Bernadette loves exploring the experience of women and spirituality through narrative, storytelling, prayer, art, and the reclamation of history.
 Bernadette is passionate about social justice causes surrounding women, LGBTQIA+ individuals, race, and economics and their intersection with spirituality and worship.
 Bernadette teaches high school level theology full time, is an adjunct college professor, a spiritual director, retreat leader, and sits on a few boards for church reform groups.

 We welcome a wide variety of voices.
 As you will see as we continue to post and share women who are from all areas of the Catholic Church, women who are just exploring the question of faith, and women of other faiths will be sharing.
 While we do wish that we could publish all, we are constrained by editorial needs.

-The opinions and articles written reflect the thoughts of the author and not any organization or employer of any contributor or editor of the site.
+The opinions and articles written reflect the thoughts of the author and not necessarily those of other contributors or any organization or employer affiliated with other contributors and editors of the site.